jegly/coreboot-mbp91/README.md

 coreboot for the **MacBook Pro 9,1**: Apple A1286, EMC 2556, 15" Mid-2012 non-Retina, logic board 820-3330, Ivy Bridge, HM77.

 As far as I can tell nobody had ported this board before.
-It boots, it lights the internal LVDS panel using native graphics with no video blob, and it's been running Linux as a daily driver since.
+It boots, it lights the internal LVDS panel using native graphics with no video blob.

-The name is because I was born in 1991.
-The board being a 9,1 is a happy accident.

 ---